SGC-msimpson/SGC_website1/README.md

-Website for the Skin Genetics COnsortium
+Website for the Skin Genetics Consortium